beoliver/99-prolog-problems/P03/README.md

 ## Base Case

-We know that "The first element in the list is number 1".
+We know that "The first element in the list is number 1" - i.e lists are not 0 indexed.
 Let's encode this as the base case.

 ```prolog